YounesMakhlouf/simulation-game/INSTALL_AND_USAGE.md

 make delete-long-term-memory
 ```

-## Module 5

-Only module 5 on evaluation and monitoring has its own instructions.

-First, to visualize the prompt traces, as seen in the screenshot below, visit [Opik](https://rebrand.ly/philoagents-opik-dashboard).
+To visualize the prompt traces, as seen in the screenshot below, visit [Opik](https://rebrand.ly/philoagents-opik-dashboard).

 ![Opik](static/opik_monitoring_example.png)